IItsMint/AngularRevisingMaterials/README.md

 <br>#Standalone:<br>A standalone component is a self-contained unit that does not requeire being declared inside an anuglar module.<br>It can directly import dependencies such as, other components, directives, pipes or services without being part of a module.

-<br>#Dependency Injection:<br>It is a design pattern that makes it easy to manage and share dependenceis like services or components across the applicaiton.<br>Basically, instead of creating onbjects manually, angular's DI framework provides these objects(called dependencies), to the needed parts.
+<br>#Dependency Injection:<br>It is a design pattern that makes it easy to manage and share dependenceis like services or components across the applicaiton.
+Basically, instead of creating onbjects manually, angular's DI framework provides these objects(called dependencies), to the needed parts.